zakk4223/battle-garegga-patches/README.md

    rate for respective player.
  - Rank display.
 Real time display of current game rank.
- - Rank change display: Per-frame display of rank change during the fame.
+ - Rank change display: Per-frame display of rank change during the frame.
 This excludes per-frame rank adjustments and any rank changes due to shooting (normal and option).
  - Rank percentage display.
 Should line up with the rank percentage in the M2 port.